The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/5-fetch-APIs.md

   .then((response) => {
     // 3.
 Check that the response is ok.
 If it isn't throw a useful error. if (!response.ok) {
-      throw Error(`Fetch failed. ${response.status} ${response.statusText}`)
+      // Remember, this error is caught in the .catch() below throw Error(`Fetch failed. ${response.status} ${response.statusText}`)
     }